-The first film to be told from the perspective of a woman giving birth
+The first film to tell the story of birth from the perspective of a woman in labor

 Featuring poetic voiceover from the birthing mother and real-time labor sounds, this is film’s first glimpse into the personal narrative of humanity’s universal journey.